zeyadetman/bankeeper/README.md

 ## Overview

  The app will track your expenses in more details, to stay you awaken to save your money.
+You open the app, set your goals related to money, say you wanna buy a car, then set the amount of money you'll not exceed it in your days.
+Calender not provided yet!

 ## CONTRIBUTIONS
 **The app in its first steps, every bit of code are welcome!**